What kind of student is A+ World Academy looking for?

 When does your school year begin and end?

-The school year begins in mid August and ends in late June.
-The program is 305 days in length including 100 days off of the ship visiting the amazing ports.
+The school year begins in late August and ends in early June.
+The program is approximately 270-290 days in length including approximately 70 days off of the ship visiting the amazing ports.

 How often can parents communicate with their child?